this-is-bennyk/puttyshape/README.md

 ## About

-### What is Putty Shape?
+### What is PuttyShape?
-The Putty Shape plugin is the culmination of multiple sources into one plugin that allows for complex mesh generation by using primitive shapes and mathematical operations.
+The PuttyShape plugin is the culmination of multiple sources into one plugin that allows for complex mesh generation by using primitive shapes and mathematical operations.

-### Why is Putty Shape?
+### Why is PuttyShape?
 I watched [this video by Carter Semrad](https://www.youtube.com/watch?v=QhvzmskRiCk) and became hyperfixated on using SDF functions to create cool visuals.
 I was also inspired by previous SDF plugins by [Zylann](https://github.com/Zylann/godot_sdf_blender), [Digvijaysinh](https://godotengine.org/asset-library/asset/2503) [Gohil](https://godotengine.org/asset-library/asset/2691), and [kubaxius](https://godotengine.org/asset-library/asset/2691).
 About 1 and a half weeks later, the Saturday before GDC 2025, I completed the initial version of this project.

 ### Features